-Creates opportunities to further research through new crowd-sourcing applications Mountain View, CA – September 14, 2012
+Creates opportunities to further research through new crowd-sourcing applications

 23andMe, the leading personal genetics company, today announced that it will open its application programming interface (API) to third-party developers, beginning September 17, 2012, following a presentation by Mike Polcari, the company’s Director of Engineering, at the Quantified Self Conference in Palo Alto, Calif., on September 16th.
 23andMe’s open API is designed to allow authorized developers to build a broad range of new applications and tools for the 23andMe community generated from the company’s data sets.

-.
 The Quantified Self Conference brings together technologists, designers, users, entrepreneurs, scientists, health professionals and media to discuss new ideas and collaboration tools that will advance self-tracking projects.
 “The Quantified Self movement has already expressed interest in an API for the 23andMe platform,” added Mike Polcari, director of engineering at 23andMe “We anticipate a comparable level of interest from the broader developer community for our early-access API program.”

 23andMe, Inc. is the leading consumer genetics and research company.
 Founded in 2006, the mission of the company is to help people access, understand and benefit from the human genome.
-The company was named by MIT Technology Review to its “50 Smartest Companies, 2017” list, and named one of Fast Company's “25 Brands That Matter Now, 2017.”
-23andMe has millions of customers worldwide, with ~ 85 percent of customers consented to participate in research.
+The company was named by MIT Technology Review in its “50 Smartest Companies, 2017” list, and featured as Fast Company's #2 Most Innovative Health Company in 2018.
+23andMe has millions of customers worldwide, with more than 80 percent of customers consented to participate in research.
 23andMe, Inc. is located in Mountain View, CA. More information is available at www.23andMe.com.